M-T-1/remove-small-folders/README.md

 # **remove-small-folders**
-Remove folder with less than 2 items (files or folders) in them.
+Remove folders with less than 2 items (files or folders) in them.
 Note: this number can be changed, see [Global Variables](#global-variables)